Washington State, USA

-Patrick O’Connell’s much-acclaimed (by Michelin and others) restaurant and luxury hotel is in the heart of Virginia wine country in the Blue Ridge Mountains.
+Patrick O’Connell’s much-acclaimed restaurant and luxury hotel is in the heart of Virginia wine country in the Blue Ridge Mountains.

 For more restaurants with award-winning wine lists click here.

-Fine established Napa winery based around a historic winery building from 1896 that has now been fully restored after the 2014 earthquake.
+Fine, established Napa winery based around an historic winery building from 1896 that has now been fully restored after the 2014 earthquake.

-An important name in the history of California wine, Montelena is based in a 19th-century stone château built into the hill and overlooking delightful gardens.
+An important name in the history of Californian wine, Montelena is based in a 19th-century stone château built into a hill and overlooking delightful gardens.

 A warm and welcoming Oregon family estate in Oregon’s Willamette Valley, with a tasting room among the vines and private tastings by appointment in the barrel room.